PHP & MySQL in PHP Language

 ?>

-table, loops through the result set, and displays user information.
+This script fetches all user records from the users table, loops through the result set, and displays user information.

 PHP also allows you to update and delete data in MySQL databases using SQL queries.
 Whether it’s editing a user’s details or removing outdated records, you have the power to control your data dynamically.